 Any officer who has served more than half a term is considered to have served a full term in that office.

-The members shall have authority to suspend the term limit in (a) above providing approval is obtained prior to holding the annual election.
-A majority vote of the members present at the March meeting shall be required for approval.
-Prior consent of the candidates for whom the term limit would be suspended shall also be required.

 Section 4.
 Vacancies

 Vacancies in the office of President shall be served by the Vice-President.

 In the case of a vacancy in any other office, the President will present a candidate(s) to the Executive Board for approval.